Boy Scouts of America sex abuse cases: 2012 release of "ineligible volunteer" files

 It has been alleged that BSA may have helped cover up the abuse cases, sometimes with the aid of police and other officials, "to protect the good name and good works of Scouting."
-The reports showed incidents where accused abusers were allowed to continue in the Scouts and, in more than a third of the cases covered in the documents, information about the allegations was not passed on to police.
+The reports showed incidents, where accused abusers were allowed to continue in the Scouts and, in more than a third of the cases covered in the documents, information about the allegations, was not passed on to police.

-A recently released letter by a Louisiana BSA executive to the BSA's national personnel division revealed: "This subject and Scouts were not prosecuted to save the name of Scouting."
+A letter released by a Louisiana BSA executive to the BSA's national personnel division revealed: "This subject and Scouts were not prosecuted to save the name of Scouting."
 The files revealed cases of collusion between the BSA and the Justice System, as in a 1962 Johnston, PA, case where a BSA leader pleaded guilty to "serious morals" violations involving Scouts.
-A local Scouting executive learned of the abuse from a member of the local executive board who served as both mayor and police chief.
+A local Scouting executive learned of the abuse from a local executive board member who served as both mayor and police chief.
 Newspapers failed to report the connection to the Scouts because, as the executive wrote to BSA national's personnel division in explanation, "No mention of Scouting was involved in the case in as much as two of the three judges who pronounced sentence are members of our Executive Board".
 Among the files include a 1972 BSA executive writing "I would like to let this case drop ...
 One father has threatened legal action which could only injure the Boy Scouts of America.
-My personal opinion in this particular case is, ‘If it don’t stink, don’t stir it.’"
+My personal opinion in this particular case is, 'If it don't stink, don't stir it.'"

-Supporters of the BSA are quick to point out that the cases discussed in the files occurred prior to 1985.
-Critics, meanwhile, point out that as of 2012, the BSA has refused to release those files dating from after 1985.
-A Texas judge has ordered the release of the post-1985 files, but the BSA is currently in the process of appealing to avoid that release.
-A Minnesota district judge has also ordered the release.
-A California judge has similarly ordered the release of more files, and the California state supreme court has denied an appeal from the BSA.
+Supporters of the BSA pointed out that the cases discussed in the files occurred before 1985.
+Critics, meanwhile, pointed out that as of 2012, the BSA has refused to release those files dating from after 1985.
+As of 2012, a Texas judge had ordered the release of the post-1985 files, but the BSA was in the process of appealing to avoid that release.
+A Minnesota district judge also ordered the release of the files.
+A California judge similarly ordered the release of more files, and the Supreme Court of California denied an appeal from the BSA.
 A BSA spokesman commented that "The BSA believes confidentiality of the Files helps to encourage prompt reporting of abuse".

-That there are other reasons why individuals were added to the "ineligible volunteers" list, such as violent or threats of violent behavior, destruction of property, or failure to uphold standards of the scouting program.
+Other reasons individuals were added to the "ineligible volunteers" list included violence or threats of violent behavior, destruction of property, or failure to uphold the standards of the scouting program.